slbr117/capstone-2/README.md

 <h3>Your Java game must:</h3>

 - Be functional and playable by a user
+- Instructions for how to play the game must be built into the game as well as available as a separate file.
+The file name should be called : <code>instructions.md</code>

 - Include elements of the game using Java classes that adhere to the four pillars of Object Oriented Programming: